dayte-rguez/IT-Academy/README.md

 		- Enums
 		- Fastest way of converting a <strong>string to number</strong>
 		- Use of let instead of var
-- LINQ Intro
+- Código durante las videoclases/LINQ/LINQ Intro
 	- Understanding String.Format method
-- Faro shuffle.
-LINQ practice
+- Prácticas/LINQ/Faro shuffle.
 	- Use of yield return
 	- SelectMany in query and method syntax
 	- Take and Skip